Prana Beyond the Breath and Life Beyond Death

 The human body is built around the digestive fire or Jatharagni in the navel region that extracts the prana from food and beverages.
 This is a kind of material fire digesting the earth and water elements.
 There is a second gaseous or pranic fire in the lungs and heart region that digests the prana from the air that we breath.
 This is called Pranagni or the Agni of Prana.

-That prana so nourished by our external pranic inputs, and our digestion of them, runs all of our vital activities including through the other four pranas, Udana and Apana, upward and downward movement of vital energy, Samana and Vyana, contraction and expansion movement of vital energy.
+That prana so nourished by external pranic inputs runs all of our vital activities including through the other four pranas, Udana and Apana, upward and downward moving forces of vital energy, Samana and Vyana, contraction and expansion movement of vital energy.

 This inner pranic core or flame, like a pilot light in a gas stove, endures during deep sleep and goes on to another body after death.
-It supports all vital activities of breathing, digestion, circulation, sense and motor action and that of the mind.
+It supports all vital activities of body, senses and mind.
 This inner Prana is beyond the breath, though held in the body by the breath.

 Importance of Pranayama

-Nurturing this inner Prana is the essence of all our pranic intakes, but it can also be built up more directly and powerfully at an inner level through the practice of Pranayama and the yogic breathing that is part of it.
+Nurturing our inner Prana is the essence of all our pranic intakes, but it can also be built up more directly and powerfully at an inner level through the practice of Pranayama and yogic breathing.

 The purpose of Pranayama is not simply to exercise the lungs or bring in more oxygen, which is but its initial phase.
 It is to calm and deepen our prana and link our outer prana, which is intimately connected with breathing, with our inner Prana, which is ultimately the energy of our deeper consciousness, our inner spirit or Atman.

-As we calm and deepen the breath through Pranayama we develop our connection with our inner Prana and spirit.
-Yoga teaches us further how to balance and unify our pranic energies, which are usually dispersed by various currents of thought, emotion and sensation, and gather them together for a greater pranic force connected to a higher awareness.
+As we calm and deepen the breath through Pranayama we develop our connection with our inner Prana.
+Yoga teaches us how to balance and unify our pranic energies, which are dispersed by various currents of thought, emotion and sensation, and gather them together for a greater pranic force connected to a higher awareness.

 Unitary Prana Beyond Birth and Death

 Yogic pranayama works to balance the pranas within us.
-This begins with alternate nostril breathing to balance the Ida and Pingala Nadi pranic flows, which have lunar and solar energies.
-It extends to balance Udana and Apana as ascending and descending pranas, and Samana and Vyana as contracting and expanding energy flows (like the circulation of the blood or contraction and expansion of the muscles).
+This begins with alternate nostril breathing to balance the Ida and Pingala Nadi pranic flows through the left and right nostrils, which have lunar and solar energies.
+It extends to balancing Udana and Apana as ascending and descending pranas, and Samana and Vyana as contracting and expanding energy flows (like the circulation of the blood or contraction and expansion of the muscles).

-This unitary Prana in turn is connected to unitary mind or unitary Awareness.
+This unitary Prana in turn is connected to unitary mind and Awareness.
 Both go together.
 Only if our vital energy and will power is unified and focused can we access a higher awareness.
-Yet only if our mind and consciousness is unified and focused can we access a higher Prana beyond the breath.
+Yet only if our mind and consciousness is unified and focused can we access the higher Prana beyond the breath.

 These are special yogic secrets that can only be taught to those who have the capacity and preparation for it.
-They require a long-term sadhana in which we develop deeper powers of prana and mind, Yoga and Ayurveda, Hatha Yoga and Raja Yoga.
+These require a long-term sadhana in which we develop deeper powers of prana and mind, Yoga and Ayurvedic healing, Hatha Yoga and Raja Yoga.
 It is not simply a matter of techniques of but developing our life energy as the expression of the deathless Self, which is also the deathless Prana.

 Vamadeva